tajo/react-movable/README.md

 yarn storybook
 ```

+## Learning more

+I wrote an article about [Building a Drag and Drop List](https://baseweb.design/blog/drag-and-drop-list/).

+Also, gave a talk at React Advanced London: What a Drag (2019):

+<iframe width="560" height="315" src="https://www.youtube.com/embed/y_XkQ2qMTSA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Shoutouts 🙏

 The popular React DnD libraries were already mentioned in the motivation part.
 Big shoutout to `react-beautiful-dnd` ❤️ ️ for supporting multiple great features and adding first-class support for accesibility!
 It was strongly used as an inspiration for `react-movable`!